yiyhuang3/DRRB_AISTATS2023/readme.txt

-Additional supplements to the main paper can be found in the file "Appendix.pdf".

 The codes for replicating IHDP, Twins, and Credit experiments are packed in the file "code for DRRB".

 For IHDP experiments: